mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 10 April 2025

-- The average temperature today is 1.74˚C,
+- The average temperature today is 2.88˚C,
-- With highs of 3.31˚C and lows of 0.38˚C,
+- With highs of 4.42˚C and lows of 1.49˚C,
-- It may feel like 1.74˚C with few clouds
+- It may feel like 2.88˚C with broken clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1033hPa and humidity is 88%
+- The pressure is 1033hPa and humidity is 87%
 - The sun will rise at 05:22 and set at 18:56

 <!-- weather_marker ends -->